-The PAVMT has nine directors, including its officers.
+The PAVMT has 15 directors, including its officers.
 Collectively, they serve as the board of directors.

 Executive Board President

 Sara Gallo PA-C, MMS is a PA with 10+ years of primary care experience specializing in value-based care, telehealth, patient centered medical home, and population management.
 She operates as VP of Clinical Services and clinician for Colorado-based telemedicine practice Care on Location serving Colorado’s most underserved and marginalized populations all over the state mainly CO Medicaid members.
 She leads business development for clinical service lines, owns provider and patient experience/customer success, manages the healthcare provider team, and grows strategic partnerships.
 She has subject matter expertise for state and federal telemedicine policy and practice standards including optimizing medical scope and how to navigate the limitations of virtual care.
 She is a Director-At-Large for Colorado Academy of PAs and President Elect of PAs in Virtual Medicine and Telemedicine and co-leads both organization’s public affairs/social committees.
 She is passionate about developing telemedicine solutions that can be scaled as sustainable and affordable models to improve health equity, access to care, and patient /provider experience.
 Her mission is to improve the quality of healthcare delivery inclusive of all populations, empower the patient/provider relationship, and innovate the health care experience.

 Executive Board President-elect